 X.1.1.1 Content Creator

 A Content Creator that supports the CDA-DSS Profile shall support the Summary Section Option.
-See PCC TF-2: 3.Y.1
+See PCC TF-2: 3.1.1

-The Content Creator SHALL create a document with at least one summary section.
+The Content Creator SHALL create a document with at least one document summary section.

 The Content Creator MAY create content conforming to a profile supporting a Medical Summary as defined in PCC TF-2:6.3.1.2 Medical Summary.